Development of professional competencies: levels, methods and models. Definition of competencies

 - introduction of new technology

-- an image of the future, predicted by managers in order to inform employees about the meaning of decisions made.
+- an image of the future predicted by managers in order to inform employees about the meaning of decisions made.

 Discrete elements

 One of the main ways to use competencies is personnel assessment.
-This may be an assessment of applicants for vacancies during selection or an assessment of the success of employees in work.
-The structure of the competency model has an important influence on the simplicity and accuracy of assessments.
-Therefore, it is essential that each of the competencies has clearly defined elements.
-Without clear indicators of behavior, it is difficult for experts to assess to which competence they should attribute a particular example of effective performance.
-A few simple rules can help you avoid mixing different competencies:
+This could be an assessment of applicants for vacancies during selection or an assessment of the success of employees at work.
+The structure of the competency model has an important impact on the ease and accuracy of assessments.
+It is therefore essential that each of the competencies has clearly defined elements.
+Without clear indicators of behavior, it is difficult for experts to assess which competence they should assign a specific example of effective performance to.
+A few simple rules can help avoid mixing different competencies:

 - Competencies and behavior indicators should be contained in only one fragment of the model.